The basic geometry of Witt vectors, I: The affine case: General single-prime case

 is also an equalizer diagram.
 Then (\ref{map:witt-independence-of-R-finite-length}) completes the proof. \end{proof}

 \emph{Verschiebung in general.} We can define Verschiebung maps

-when $\m$ is possibly non-principal by removing the dependence of $V_{\pi}$ on the choice of $\pi$.
-To define it, it is enough, by~\ref{pro:principal-principle}, to restrict to the case where $\m$ is principal, as long as our construction is functorial in $A$ and $R$.
+To do this, it is enough, by~\ref{pro:principal-principle}, to restrict to the case where $\m$ is principal, as long as our construction is functorial in $A$ and $R$.
 So, choose a generator $\pi\in\m$ and define